tbunreal/ubuntugamefixes/Borderlands3/README.md

 playonlinux as time of writing has outdated dxvk versions.
 Download the new ones from my dxvk presository

 If you need to install / run an extractor, do that now from this playonlinux virtual drive.
 You can now create a shortcut in playonlinux to your borderlands3.exe and run!

+**BUGS:** I have encountered an unfortunate glitch on my system.
+If Borderlands does not startup once closed, you will need to edit GameUserSettings.ini which may be found in "/home/YOUR USERNAME HERE/Documents/My Games/Borderlands 3/Saved/Config/WindowsNoEditor"